 - The school monitors the provision for and outcomes of all students, including: off site provision, work-based learning, extended services, students with a child protection plan, refugee and asylum seekers, looked after children and excluded students, attendance, exclusions and racist incidents.

 - There is a designated person for child protection and a governor with specific responsibility for safeguarding (and for referring on any allegations against the Principal).
-The designated person at the school site is Mrs M Websdale with Miss K Thompson as her deputy and at the college site Mr B Jones with Mrs B Harris as his deputy.
-The Designated Governor is Mr K Hardisty.
+The designated person at the school and college site is Mrs B Harris with Mr B Jones as her deputy.

 - There is a child protection policy and procedural document.